 Home delivery is an option, for a fee.
 You can avoid the charge by picking up your windows at the nearest freight delivery distribution center.

-Similar to Derek Baker and Window E-Store, the founders of Window Liquidators saw a need that was not being met and they decided to meet it.
+The founders of Window Liquidators saw a need that was not being met and they decided to meet it.
+That need: replacement windows that homeowners can purchase and potentially install on their own.

 Window Liquidators offers replacement windows from two recognizable window brands: Crystal and Jeld-Wen.
 Window Liquidators does not itself stock replacement windows; instead, it acts as an online middleman between customers and window suppliers.
 Window Liquidators indicates that, while the majority of its business is with industry professionals, it also does sell replacement windows to do-it-yourself homeowners.